 Microsoft SQL Server is Microsoft's offering of a relational database management system which is used by 98 of 100 Fortune 100 companies.
 Hevo supports replicating data from SQL Servers either hosted on-premises or hosted in the Azure cloud.
 The supported versions include SQL Server 2008 and later.

 Provide your SQL Server database connection details on SQL Server Connection Settings page.
-You will have following options in connection details block:
+You will have the following options in the connection details block:

 - Source Name - A unique name for this source

 - SQL Server Host - SQL Server host's IP address or DNS